-Number of securities to be issued upon exercise of outstanding options, warrants 1 / Number of securities remaining available for future issuance under equity Plan Category and rights and rights compensation plans Equity compensation plans approved by security holders (1) 317,000 \$ 29.30 1,293,979 Equity compensation plans not approved by security holders (2) Employee stock purchase plans approved by security holders (3) 42,385
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans Equity compensation plans approved by security holders (1) 317,000 \$ 29.30 1,293,979 Equity compensation plans not approved by security holders (2) Employee stock purchase plans approved by security holders (3) 42,385

-(1) Equity compensation plans approved by shareholders includes the 2014 Equity Incentive Plan.

-(2) The Company does not have any equity compensation plans that were not approved by the Company's shareholders.

-(3) Employee stock purchase plans approved by shareholders include the 2014 Employee Stock Purchase Plan.
+- (1) Equity compensation plans approved by shareholders includes the 2014 Equity Incentive Plan. - (2) The Company does not have any equity compensation plans that were not approved by the Company's shareholders. - (3) Employee stock purchase plans approved by shareholders include the 2014 Employee Stock Purchase Plan.